ContentWarnings/Backend/README.md

 1. Ask yourself if the resource can be cited at all.
 If the resource is a tutorial, you can implicitly use the technique, but without a license, do not reference or use any code.
 2. If referencing code using a permissive license (ex: MIT, Apache 2.0, etc.), cite via a comment in relevant code file(s).
 This can be as simple as a URL since we will cite more.
 3. Create a full APA citation and attach to our senior design document bibliography.
-4. This last step is if you use/reference code, not necessarily for general help: include the license copyright in our GitHub Wiki section, in the relevant file.
+4. This last step is if you use/reference code, not necessarily for general help: include the license copyright in `licenses_references/`, in the relevant file.

 # Questions?
 Reach out to Quikks1lver; he's happy to help!